aws-samples/siem-on-amazon-opensearch-service/docs/configure_siem.md

 By changing the resource policy of the S3 bucket and notification method, logs from buckets in the same account and in the same region can be loaded into OpenSearch Service.

+Follow the Common configuration.
+Then select one of the following notification methods from "Amazon S3 Event Notifications" etc.

 **Do not change the policy of AWS resources created by CDK/CloudFormation.
 Overwritten by the default policy on SIEM update.**

 ### Common configuration